“MOST HARMONIC NUMBERS” (MHN) CONCEPT, (BETTER KNOWN AS THE PYTHAGOREAN TUNING)

 “When you climb the great pyramid of universal diversity and arrive at its apex, at Unity, at God, you can understand how all we see, and all we can’t, could have come from a single frequency – what Susan Alexjander had noted Dr. Larry Dossey as calling the “Great Tone”.
 And it is Pythagoras’s Cycle of Fifths that we can again thank for this truth.
 We saw that when you follow it around to complete the Cycle, you don’t return to where you began.”

-If you think about using the MHN SCP concept / Pythagorean Temperament, then I would like to suggest using a concept developed by Maria Renold, based upon it.
+If you think about using the MHN SCP concept / Pythagorean Tuning, then I would like to suggest using a tuning system developed by Maria Renold, based upon it.
 Why?
-Well, the Pythagorean Temperament (and thus the MHN SCP concept) is “flawed” by design: when stacking 12 perfect Fifths you would “overshoot” the Circle of Fifths with about a quartertone, the circle does not close.
+Well, as mentioned earlier in the article, Pythagorean Tuning (and thus the MHN SCP concept) is “flawed” by design: when stacking 12 perfect Fifths you would “overshoot” the Circle of Fifths, the circle does not close.
 Maria Renold developed a concept that fixed the issues concerning the “wolf interval”, the “false Fifth”.
 And thus I would recommend using it instead …

 [ Read more ] ►